I grew up extremely frustrated with my curly hair.

 9. Do put your hair in protective hairstyles

 A big issue girls with transitioning hair have is that they can’t stand how ‘weird’ their hair looks- straight at the bottom, curly at the top.
 In order to avoid that & until you have only curly/wavy hair on your head, you can put your hair into a plait, a loose bun or any other protective hairstyle.
+You can find plenty of suggestions on Youtube on this.

 10. Don’t Lose Hope